 While more than a decade has passed, the horrifying images of September 11, 2001, have not faded.
 We have been reminded by the shooting at Fort Hood and the bombings at the Boston Marathon that the threat of terrorism to our homeland has not faded.
 We cannot afford to take these threats lightly or doubt the ever-increasing globalization of terrorism.
 I am determined to defeat terrorism through a sound defensive position and unquestionable military might.

 More on National Security

-WASHINGTON, DC – Congresswoman Kay Granger (TX-12), Chairwoman of the House Appropriations Subcommittee on Defense, released the following statement after the United States conducted a targeted military strike in Syria.
+Congresswoman Kay Granger (TX-12), the Chairwoman of the Defense Appropriations Subcommittee, issued the following statement applauding the opening of the United States Embassy in Jerusalem:

 WASHINGTON, D.C. – Congresswoman Kay Granger (TX-12), the Chairwoman of the Defense Appropriations Subcommittee, issued the following statement following the passage of H.R.
 1625, Consolidated Appropriations Act, 2018:

 Mr. Speaker, congress' number one responsibility is to provide for the defense of this nation.
 And this agreement enables us to it fulfill the most fundamental constitutional duty.
 This bill reflects the needs of our defense and intelligence experts so they have the resources needed to combat the threats of today and in the future.